zarf-dev/proposals/0008-rework-inspect/README.md

 longer appropriate, updates to the list must be approved by the remaining approvers.
 -->

-# ZEP-8: show manifests and values files
+# ZEP-0008: Add zarf dev inspect and change zarf package inspect

 <!--
 Keep the title short simple and descriptive.
 It should clearly convey what